rwilliams/jrubywiki/Java-extensions-for-JRuby-using-polyglot-maven.md

-Maven has become the _de-facto_ standard for managing java dependencies on java projects and thanks to [polyglot maven][] it can now do the same for jruby projects with java extensions.
+Maven has become the _de-facto_ standard for managing jar dependencies on java projects and thanks to [polyglot maven][] it can now do the same for jruby projects with java extensions.
 Over at [jruby-examples][] we have created a simple project that outlines the necessary steps.